Sebastian-Sosa19/Data_Bases_I/Normalization/Normalized_Students&Subjects(Definition).md

     - hour

 ## Is this well done?
-    We'll see when all of this is implemented in a SQL Script.
+    The only observation I have, is in the section definition.
+    Should it go in the students/teachers register for each class or as a single different table?